GeekTrainer/learn-django/Module2/Module2_Unit4.md

 ## Updating the database

-Now that our app has been added to the list of `INSTALLED APPS` we need to tell Django that the new models are ready to be stored as a migration.
-In order to do this run the below code in the command line.
+Next, we need to tell Django that new models are added and we would like for the changes to be stored as a migration.

+1. Return to the terminal window inside Visual Studio Code

+2. Execute the following

 ```python
 python manage.py makemigrations dog_shelters